MHovhannisian/HyperSearch/docs/module_unifiedmlp.rst

 * Run :mod:`set_iter_hypers` and :mod:`set_nn_hypers` to specify non-default hyperparameters of the neural network.
 * Run :mod:`run_test` to perform a fitting.
 Returns a dict with fitting history and performance measures.

-Please review the :doc:`hyperparameters reference guide<../settings_reference>` to learn about the arguments found in the getters and setters here.
+Please also check the :doc:`hyperparameters reference guide<../settings_reference>`.

 Class reference
 ---------------